apache/incubator-streampark/streamx-plugins/jvm-profiler/README.md

 The java agent supports following parameters, which could be used in Java command line like "-javaagent: agent_jar_file.jar=param1=value1,param2=value2":

-- reporter: class name for the reporter, e.g. com.streamxhub.plugin.profiling.reporters.ConsoleOutputReporter, or com.streamxhub.plugin.profiling.reporters.KafkaOutputReporter, which are already implemented in the code.
+- reporter: class name for the reporter, e.g. com.streamxhub.plugin.profiling.reporter.ConsoleOutputReporter, or com.streamxhub.plugin.profiling.reporter.KafkaOutputReporter, which are already implemented in the code.
 You could implement your own reporter and set the name here.

 - configProvider: class name for the config provider, e.g. com.streamxhub.plugin.profiling.YamlConfigProvider, which are